Jason Taylor (tennis)

 Jason Taylor (born 23 February 1994) is an Australian tennis player.

-Taylor has a career high ATP doubles ranking of 228 achieved on 30 January 2023.
+Taylor has a career high ATP doubles ranking of 160 achieved on 7 August 2023.

 Taylor made his ATP main draw debut at the 2022 Adelaide International 1 after receiving a wildcard into the doubles main draw with his brother Adam Taylor.

+He won his maiden Challenger title at the 2023 Play In Challenger in Lille, France partnering Max Purcell.